 2. Exposure to Harsh Conditions: Construction sites often expose hard hats to extreme weather conditions, sunlight, and chemicals.
 Over time, these elements can degrade the integrity of the hard hat, making regular inspections crucial for identifying any signs of damage.

-3. Compliance with Regulations: In the UK, there are stringent regulations regarding personal protective equipment, including hard hats.
+3. Compliance with Regulations: The UK has stringent regulations regarding personal protective equipment, including hard hats.
 Regular inspections demonstrate compliance with these regulations and help maintain a safe working environment.

 The Inspection Process